Package 'CoSMoS'

 advectionarg

-list of arguments characterizing the advection field according to the syntax of the function advectionF.
+list of arguments characterizing the advection field according to the syntax of advectionF.
 No advection by default

 Details